 Current president His Excellency President Isaias Afewerki

 National flag Eritrea’s flag is a rectangle divided into three triangles: a red isosceles triangle based on the hoist side, and a green upper and blue lower right triangle.
-A gold wreath encircling a gold olive branch is centred on the hoist side of the red triangle.
+A gold wreath encircling a gold olive branch is centered on the hoist side of the red triangle.

 State holidays May 24 (Independence Day), June 20 (martyrs day), 1st September (starting of the struggle for independence).